Skipton Station Gateway

 What are the number of car park spaces available now and planned?
 Where will the taxis wait and how many spaces are available for them?
 Why not build a multi-story car park for commuters who wish to use the rail services?

-lothersdale asked about 3 years ago
+lothersdale asked over 3 years ago

 Good morning,